DanLavine/goasync/README.md

 ### Execute Task
 Can be added to a process that is already running

-Exeute Task interface:
+ExecuteTask interface:
 ```
-// A ExecuteTask can be added to a Task Manager before or after it has already started managin the tasks.
+// ExecuteTask can be added to the TaskManager before or after it has already started Executing the tasks.
 // These tasks are expected to already be properly Initialized and don't require any Cleanup Code.
 type ExecuteTask interface {
   // Execute is the main Async function to house all the multi-threaded logic handled by GoAsync.